falcon71/kln90b/README.md

 ## FAQ

-Please see the [Wiki](https://github.com/falcon71/kln90b/wiki/FAQ) for answers to commong questions.
+Please see the [Wiki](https://github.com/falcon71/kln90b/wiki/FAQ) for answers to common questions.

 ## Aircraft developers